effective-platform-engineering/companion-code/exercise_solutions/chapter-5/Exercise-5.1_Set_up_an_observability_system_for_infrastructure_monitoring/Exercise-5.1_Solution.md

   prometheus.io/port: "8080"
 ```

 How can we do the same things for OTEL metrics?
 For an open-source option, take a look at the Grafana Agent install to enable this kind of self-service!
+An example of how to do this on a local cluster created by Kind is in [install_grafana_agent.sh](./install_grafana_agent.sh)